tristanisham/zvm/README.md

 # zvm (Zig Version Manager)

 zvm is a tool for managing your Zig installs.
 With std under heavy development and a large feature roadmap, Zig is bound to continue changing.
-Breaking existing bills, updating valid sytax, and introducing new features like a package manager.
+Breaking existing builds, updating valid sytax, and introducing new features like a package manager.
 While this is great for developers, it also can lead to headaches when you need multiple versions of a language installed to compile your projects.